anon-blue/anon.blue/README.txt

                                                          Because you're sad.

-                   Je vais fabriquer des agrandissueurs de coton géant

-                           The fur of all reindeers of the universe lies in plai n sight when you attain the base of a rainbow.
+                   Je vais fabriquer des agrandissueurs dscascsacascsaasdcsklcns ncjsdncnsdncmsdcmsdcmsdcmsdddddddddddddddddddddddddddddddddddddddddddddddddddddd ddddddddddddddddddddddddddddcsdcur of all reindeers of the universe lies in plai n sight when you attain the base of a rainbow.